 Having customers cough and sneeze in my face with Covid-19 lurking around was a potential threat.
 Likewise having to pick up someone’s used and discarded tissue, or touch their money after they’ve coughed into their hand and then passed it to me.

-No matter how many warnings, horrifying footage, or news bulletins appeared in the media, I would inevitably come across at least one moron who laughed off the danger with a wave.
+And no matter how many warnings, horrifying footage, or news bulletins appeared in the media, I would inevitably come across at least one moron who laughed off the danger with a wave.
 In fact, there were far too many of those walking around….

 One of my co-workers illustrated this fact perfectly.
 She was working upstairs in ladies fashions when a customer approached the till point with an item of clothing.